tomedio/pdf-watermark/README.md

 - `setBackgroundOpacity(float $opacity): self`: Set the background opacity (0.0 to 1.0)
 - `setPadding(int $padding): self`: Set the padding around the text in points
 - `setFontName(string $fontName): self`: Set the font name
+- `setFontStyle(string $fontStyle): self`: Set the font style (e.g., 'B' for bold, 'I' for italic, 'BI' for bold italic)

 ### ImageWatermarkConfig